MOTHERLESS MOTHER'S DAY CEREMONY

 I’ve always thought this was a strange part of the story – Persephone was gone for a long time and she only ate six pomegranate seeds – I don’t know about you, but if I don’t eat every few hours, I’m very hungry, and six seeds is not enough to fill anyone’s belly – so it made me think that Persephone had lost her appetite after being stolen from her life… she missed her friends, she mourned the sun and the sweet smells of the earth, and I believe she missed her mother.
 Persephone felt the loss of her mother as keenly as her Mother missed her – because, for all she knew, she was never going to see her mother again – and that despair and grief made her lose her appetite for life.
 Perhaps some of you know what this feels like…

 Eventually Mother and Daughter were reunited – Zeus struck a deal with his brother Hades – Persephone would spend six months of every year in the underworld with Hades and then six months above ground, returned to her beloved mother. six months for the six pomegranate seeds.
 And so it would be forever and ever.
 And in this way, the ancients explained the warm blossoming of Spring and Summer and the chill death of Fall and Winter: two who loved each other very much, who had been as dead to one another, were reunited.
 “It is a fearful thing to love that which death can touch.”
 And yet it is what makes this world so very, very precious.

 Song: “The River She is Flowing” sung as a round. (“The River She is flowing, flowing and growing, the River she is flowing, down to the sea.
 Mother carry me, your child I will always be.
 Mother carry me, down to the sea.”
 Repeat this 3 times.)
-(For those of my CF&I Tribe, I sing this song in the Cindy Reed 2014 Audio Interview with me.
-Audio coming here soon!)
+(Click to hear an interview I did about MMD in 2014.)

 As long as there is life, there is hope, and the opportunity to love and be loved.